Using a Linux Shell and SSH/SFTP to Access organization.rice.edu

 Begin an SSH session

-- Once you are into the system, you will be at your home directory, where you can manipulate files and folders.
+- Once you are in the system, you will be in your home directory, where you can manipulate files and folders.

 - To exit, type "exit" * and press enter.